 - A 15,000 word dissertation

 - Choice of optional law and/or economic modules

-For the LLM in Law and Economics you take a total of 180 credits to include the two compulsory modules and the dissertation have a value of 90 credits, with the remaining 90 credits to be selected from the range of law or economics modules.
+For the LLM in Law and Economics you take a total of 180 credits.
+The two compulsory modules and the dissertation have a value of 90 credits, with the remaining 90 credits selected from the range of law or economics modules.

 You may study on one of two pathways: Jurisprudence, if you have a legal background or an undergraduate degree in law; or Economics, if you have an economic/finance background or have an undergraduate degree in economics or finance.

 If you want to review concepts such as statistical distributions and matrix algebra, you also have the option to attend pre-sessional modules during induction week (week zero) and week one of the first term within the School of Economics and Finance.
 You will be also presented with basic statistics and statistical software during the first term.

 The updated module list below represents the result of our ongoing modularisation of the LLM which is intended to offer students greater flexibility and choice of module options.

 You are required to balance your taught modules equally across the two teaching semesters – a full explanation of this process will be available during induction and before module selection.

 - Pre-sessional course in mathematics and statistics (optional)